 01. Addressing the wrong audience

-It’s human nature.
 When you first launch a portfolio website, your first feedback comes from family, friends and co-workers.
-So there’s always an impulse, conscious or subconscious, to fashion something these particular people will go ‘wow!’ at.
+So there’s always a natural impulse, conscious or subconscious, to fashion something that these particular people will go ‘wow!’ at.

 But that’s not the audience you need to be worrying about.
 You need to consider what a potential client or employer will be looking for and how they’ll be viewing your portfolio, which will usually be completely different from a friend or colleague.
 The former, for instance, will probably spend a long time looking at different aspects of your site; the latter will be seeking much more specific information, much faster.